andrea-prearo/andrea-prearo.github.io/_posts/2020-04-01-Multi-platform-mobile-networking-libraries-with-Ktor.md

 date: 2020-03-05
 categories: [KMP, Mobile App Development, Kotlin, Unit Tests]
 ---
 In this post I'm going to illustrate how it's possible to leverage [Ktor](https://ktor.io/) to create a shared mobile library that wraps a REST API.
-The code I'm going to present here can be hosted inside a Kotlin Multi Platform (a.k.a KMP) project and consumed by any Android and iOS app.
+The code I'm going to present here can be hosted inside a Kotlin Multi Platform (a.k.a.
+KMP) project and consumed by any Android and iOS app.
 For the sake of this post I'm going to target a simple and publicly available API: [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

 # JSONPlaceholder API Overview